How to Design Great Alt Text: An Introduction

 The technique of removing the image can also help you see what the context of the image is.
 In the case of the background image, its context is the text and buttons on top of it.
-The text and the buttons underneath explain everything you need to know about this banner – providing alt text for the banner image wouldn’t add anything to the meaning.
+The text and the buttons underneath explain everything you need to know about this banner – providing an alt text description for the banner image wouldn’t add anything to the meaning.

 It’s fairly common to see images in conjunction with text, particularly on news sites, social media, and e-commerce sites.
 Often, images are accompanied by a headline or other text that describe the image.